 import

-keyword and has a string parameter that indicates the location of the resource to import.During NLPCraft data probe start it scans the models provided in its configuration for the intents.
-The scanning process goes through JSON/YAML external configurations as well as model classes when looking for IDL intents.
-All found intents are compiled into an internal representation before the data probe completes its start up sequence.
+keyword and has a string parameter that indicates the location of the resource to import.During NCModelClient initialization it scans the provided model class for the intents.
+All found intents are compiled into an internal representation.

-Note that not all intents problems can be detected at the compilation phase, and probe can start with intents not being completely validated.
+Note that not all intent-related problems can be detected at the compilation phase, and NCModelClient can be initialized with intents not being completely validated.
 For example, each term in the intent must evaluate to a boolean result.
 This can only be checked at runtime.
 Another example is the number and the types of parameters passed into IDL function which is only checked at runtime as well.

-Intents are compiled only once during the data probe start up sequence and cannot be re-compiled without data probe restart.
-Model logic, however, can affect the intent behavior through model callbacks, model metadata, user and company metadata, as well as request data all of which can change at runtime and are accessible through IDL functions.
+Intents are compiled only once during the NCModelClient initialization and cannot be re-compiled.
+Model logic, however, can affect the intent behavior through NCModel callback methods and metadata all of which can change at runtime and are accessible through IDL functions.

 Here's few of intent examples with explanations: